 On that note, it’s important to have conversations with loved ones about the meaning of your dress.
 Some family members might see your wedding dress as a prized possession that should never get dirty.
 And that’s pretty impossible when exploring nature.
 So it’s best to address this in the buying stage or early on, rather than on your elopement day when you come back in a dress with dirt and twigs!
 Your loved ones mean well, but they’ve probably only seen traditional weddings.
 So including them in these conversations and what your experience will be like is really important.

 Finding That Perfect Elopement Dress

 However, there are so many dress inspiration posts out there on Instagram and Pinterest.
 And chances are you feel a little overwhelmed with inspiration and what will work best.
 The more options we have, the more anxious we tend to get.
 Did we make the right decision?
 Should I have gotten the other dress?
-Our advice is to pick the dress that gives you confidence and freedom to move around comfortably.
+My advice is to pick the dress that gives you confidence and freedom to move around comfortably.
 Try to be intentional, avoid over-researching, and try to avoid the FOMO feeling.
 You’re going to look gorgeous, and if you put this advice into action–you’re already steps ahead of where you’d be on your own.
 Enjoy this moment!

 Tips + Questions When You Try on Dresses

 - Twirl, run, “hike” around, take big steps, and frolic!
 I felt a bit silly when I was doing this in the bridal store, but I knew it’d be better to do that than to figure out I couldn’t hike in my dress later.

 - Avoid mermaid and trumpet-style dresses.
 You’ll want ample legroom to walk, hike, or climb on rocks throughout the day.